SoftwareTestingTrends/ai-prompts-for-software-testers/README.md

 # Github Copilot Custom Chat Modes

-Welcome to **Github Copilot Custom Chat Modes**!
-This repository provides a collection of custom chat modes designed to enhance the functionality of GitHub Copilot for various tasks and workflows.
+A collection of custom chat modes designed to enhance the functionality of GitHub Copilot for various tasks and workflows:

 ## Test Case Generator
 - **Purpose:** Generate test cases based on user stories or requirements.